ecen/dimensional-analysis/README.md

 ## Further Reading

-The project is presented [here](http://eric.guldbrand.io/portfolio/unit/) and you can read the full [javadoc](http://eric.guldbrand.io/unit/io/guldbrand/unit/package-summary.html).
+The project is presented [here](http://eric.guldbrand.io/portfolio/unit/) and you can also read the full [javadoc](http://eric.guldbrand.io/unit/io/guldbrand/unit/package-summary.html).